Postgraduate Factfile: Social Work MA

-- Hold a degree to classification level 2:2 in social sciences or related subject area.
+- an Honours degree (minimum 2:2) in social sciences or a related subject area

-- Have a minimum of 500 hours prior experience either paid or voluntary in the social welfare field.
+- a minimum of 500 hours prior experience either paid or voluntary in the social welfare field

-- Have achieved English and Mathematics Key skills/GCSE Grade C or equivalent
+- English and Mathematics key skills/GCSE Grade C or equivalent

-Other qualifications considered: We will consider the following Level 2 qualifications in place of English Language and Mathematics GCSE grade C or above: Key Skills, City and Guilds, OCR (via Learn Direct) and ALAN.
+We will also consider the following Level 2 qualifications in place of English Language and Mathematics GCSE grade C or above: Key Skills, City and Guilds, OCR (via Learn Direct) and ALAN.

-All applicants will be considered by the Recruitment and Selection Panel, if shortlisted applicants will be asked to attend for an interview which will assess comprehension and communication skills, commitment to personal and professional values and the potential to develop professional knowledge and skills.
+All applicants will be considered by the Recruitment and Selection Panel.
+If shortlisted, you will be invited to an interview which will assess comprehension and communication skills, commitment to personal and professional values and the potential to develop professional knowledge and skills.